17 Zero Waste Swaps To Start Your Zero Waste Lifestyle

 Turns out, there are alternatives, even vegan ones!

-Our bamboo charcoal floss is compostable and comes packaged plastic-free.
+Our biodegradable corn floss or bamboo charcoal floss are compostable and comes packaged plastic-free.

 Number 8: Shampoo